-It's just 7 miles out from downtown Helsinki, making it really accessible.
+The temple for the Church of Jesus Christ is just 7 miles out from downtown Helsinki, making it really accessible.
 There are a few ways to get there which gives you great options!
-Uber, Taxi, Buses and Trams will all get you to the temple so now you just need to decide what works best for you and your ILP group.
+Uber, Taxi, Buses and Trams will all get you to the temple so now you just need to decide what works best for you.

 First things first.

-This is the Helsinki LDS Temple address to keep with you.
+This is the Helsinki Latter Day Saint Temple address to keep with you.
 It's nice to have if you need to ask for directions from a local or to show a taxi driver.

 Luckily, ILP volunteers are always traveling with a few people in their group, which means you'll be able to split that fare between a few of you.
 Handy, right?